josemoreiraUA/SISQUAL-data-and-methods/src/backend/services/v1.0/train_model/README.md

   - [Read](https://python-poetry.org/docs/cli/) for a detailled presentation of the commands provided by Poetry.
   - Use Poetry to add and remove dependencies, i.e., to manage dependencies!

+  - If an error occurs during this step please read the installation notes for the `Forecast Service`.

 ## Running the web service

 Move to the directory where the code for the app is `/app` and run: